OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/installation/updateGuide.md

 ## Update procedure

-Updating OpenOlat is gernally very simple:
+Updating OpenOlat is generally very simple:

-1. stop tomcat
+1. Stop tomcat
-2. link new release
+2. Link new release
-3. start tomcat
+3. Start tomcat

 In a standard configuration all necessary database modifications will be prerfomed automatically during the tomcat startup.
 The first start of a new release might take some time as some migration or upgrading code might run.